For the jam:

 - Prepare a 9”x5” loaf pan with plastic wrap, leaving at least a 5 inches of overhang on each side.

-- With an electric hand or standing mixer, whip mascarpone, lemon juice, and zest on medium speed until light and fluffy, about 5 minutes.
+- With an electric hand or standing mixer, whip mascarpone, lemon juice, powdered sugar, and lemon zest on medium speed until light and fluffy, about 5 minutes.
 With the mixer running on low, stream in the cream and beat until medium-stiff peaks form.

 - Arrange a single layer of graham crackers along the bottom of the pan, cutting the crackers to fit as needed.
 Add a ⅕ of the mascarpone mixture on top and smooth out with a spatula.
 Dollop a ⅓ of the jam on top of the mascarpone and evenly distribute with a clean spatula.
 Add another ⅕ of the mascarpone over the jam and smooth with the same spatula as the first round.
 Add another layer of graham crackers over top and repeat layering the mascarpone mixture and jam one more time.
 Finish by covering the last layer of mascarpone with a layer of graham crackers.
 Wrap the icebox cake with the plastic overhang and freeze for at least 8 hours or overnight.
 Transfer remaining jam and mascarpone mixture into airtight containers and refrigerate.